-Byherbs Organic Black Seed Oil will assist in maintaining a normal and healthy immune system.
-It contains Vitamins, Proteins, Minerals & Omega 3 Fatty Acids.
-It’s continuous use will keep you healthy & wholesome.
+Byherbs Organic Black Seed Oil contains Vitamins, Proteins, Minerals & Omega 3-6-9 Fatty Acids.
+Continuous use will keep you healthy & wholesome.

-Black seed oil is extracted from the seeds of Nigella sativa, a plant native to southwest Asia (commonly called black cumin).
-Also known as black cumin seed oil or kalonji oil, nigella sativa oil is an amber-hued oil used in cooking and is said to offer a range of health benefits.
+Black seed oil is extracted from the seeds of Nigella Sativa, a plant native to southwest Asia (commonly called black cumin).
+Also known as black cumin seed oil or kalonji oil, nigella sativa oil is an amber-hued oil used in cooking and is proven to offer a range of health benefits.
 One of the key components of black seed oil is thymoquinone, a compound unique to its kind, with high antioxidant properties, hepatoprotective, anti-inflammatory, cytotoxic and anti-cancer.
 Health enthusiasts have dubbed it as “a cure for everything except death”.

 Uses for Black Seed Oil

-Black seed oil is touted as a remedy for conditions such as allergies, asthma, diabetes, headaches, high blood pressure, digestive disorders, and rheumatoid arthritis.
+- Black seed oil is touted as a remedy for conditions such as allergies, asthma, diabetes, headaches, high blood pressure, digestive disorders, troubled skin conditions and rheumatoid arthritis.

-The slightly bitter seeds are used as a flavouring or spice in Middle Eastern and Indian cuisine and are sometimes sprinkled on flatbread, naan bread, or bagels.
+- The slightly bitter black cumin seeds are used as a flavouring or spice in Middle Eastern and Indian cuisine and are sometimes sprinkled on flatbread, naan bread, or bagels.

 Black seed oil may aid in the treatment of rheumatoid arthritis, according to a small study published in Immunological Investigations in 2016.
 For the study, 43 women with mild-to-moderate rheumatoid arthritis took black seed oil capsules or a placebo every day for one month.